xDaryamo/puccini/QUICKSTART.md

     puccini-tosca compile examples/tosca/descriptions.yaml -vv --log=puccini.log
     cat puccini.log

+If you only want to see the logs and not the Clout output:

+    puccini-tosca compile examples/tosca/descriptions.yaml -vv > /dev/null

 To suppress all output (if you're only interested in the return error code):

     puccini-tosca compile examples/tosca/descriptions.yaml --quiet

+Also note that there is a `puccini-tosca parse` command that provides a lot of internal diagnostic information about the language parser.
+It's generally useful for Puccini developers rather than Puccini users, so it is out of scope for this quickstart guide.
+See [here](puccini-tosca/) for more information.

 More on Compilation